The failure of American public education

 Public education and public–education reform share a common history.
 There is no past paradise when all students excelled.
 There is no perfect prototype for public education hidden in history, to be uncovered today and bestowed on a thankful nation.
 Rather, American public education is best thought of, historically, as mediocre.
 It was a serviceable system for preparing students for an agrarian or assembly–line world in which only an elite pursued higher education.

-Public education in America really began in earnest after the Civil War, when government-funded and -controlled schools supplanted the earlier system of private education.
-According to the U.S. Department of Education, some fifty-seven percent of the twelve million school-aged Americans in 1870 were enrolled in public elementary or secondary schools, though only about sixty percent of those enrolled attended school on any given day and the average school year was one hundred thirty-two days.
-By the turn of the century, the percentage of school-aged children attending public schools had risen to seventy-two percent, with almost seventy percent of enrollees attending on any one of the one hundred fifty days in the school year.
+Public education in America really began in earnest after the Civil War, when government–funded and –controlled schools supplanted the earlier system of private education.
+According to the United States Department of Education, some fifty–seven percent of the twelve million school–aged Americans in 1870 were enrolled in public elementary or secondary schools, though only about sixty percent of those enrolled attended school on any given day and the average school year was one hundred thirty–two days.
+By the turn of the century, the percentage of school–aged children attending public schools had risen to seventy–two percent, with almost seventy percent of enrollees attending on any one of the one hundred fifty days in the school year.
 Most public education still occurred in the early grades—only two percent of the student population were in ninth grade or higher.

 By 1989 almost ninety percent of school–aged children attended public schools.
 Almost all attended class daily (with some important local or regional exceptions) and the average school year had grown to one hundred eighty days—still too short, say many modern critics, but a forty percent increase since Reconstruction.
 Most students stay in school at least throughout the high–school grades, while a record number are pursuing higher education.